Transnistria–Ukraine relations: Modern relations

 During the presidency of Viktor Yanukovych, Ukraine supported the Russian stance towards Transnistria.
 In the course of the presidency, Ukraine supported a tactic of "small steps" in the 5+2 talks on the settlement of the Transnistria conflict.

 The 2014 Ukrainian Crisis had mostly economic repercussions on Transnistria.
-In the aftermath of the 2014 Odessa clashes Ukrainian officials claimed that Russian nationals from Transnistria were involved in those clashes.
+In the aftermath of the 2014 Odesa clashes Ukrainian officials claimed that Russian nationals from Transnistria were involved in those clashes.

 In 2014, Ukrainian president Petro Poroshenko has said that Transnistria is not a sovereign state, but rather, the name of a region along the Ukraine–Moldova border.

 In 2017, Transnistrian president Vadim Krasnoselsky said that Transnistria had "traditionally good relations with (Ukraine), we want to maintain them" and "we must build our relations with Ukraine – this is an objective necessity".

 After winning the 2019 Ukrainian presidential election, the new Ukrainian president Volodymyr Zelenskyy held a press conference with then-Moldovan prime-minister (and now Moldovan president) Maia Sandu and assured his support of the territorial integrity of Moldova.

 Relations were strained during the 2022 Russian invasion of Ukraine.
 Early in the war, Yuriy Vernydub, manager of the famous FC Sheriff Tiraspol quit his job in order to fight for the Ukrainian Armed Forces.
 In early March, Ukrainian troops blew up a bridge that connects Transnistria to the country.
-The Transnistrian president officially took no side in the 2022 Russo-Ukrainian War.
-On 27 April 2022, Oleksii Arestovych, an adviser to the head of Ukraine’s presidential office, stated his country could "take control" of Transnistria should the Moldovan government request it.
+The Transnistrian president and other officials refrained from publicly endorsing a faction in the Russian invasion of Ukraine.
+On 27 April 2022, Oleksii Arestovych, an adviser to the head of Ukraine's presidential office, stated his country could "take control" of Transnistria should the Moldovan government request it.
 In early 2023, it was rumoured that the government of Ukraine might be interested in occupying Transnistria.

+In March 2023, security services in Transnistria accused the Ukrainian government of attempting to assassinate top Transnistrian officials, including Vadim Krasnoselsky.
+The Ukrainian government rejected the allegations.